benopp99/DPMhalo/README.md

-# DPM
+# DPMhalo

-The Descriptive Parametric Model version 0.1 created on August 28, 2024
+The Descriptive Parametric Model for gaseous halos version 0.1 created on August 28, 2024

 # Installation